ChanvirappaPrachande/CleanYoutubeHomePage/README.md

+# Note

+The extension is stage 2 of development where I am trying to create custom homepage.
+And different layout.

 # Clean YouTube HomePage

 **Clean YouTube HomePage** is a lightweight Chrome extension that hides YouTube homepage video recommendations and related content to help users focus and avoid distractions.